 Most Democrats assume that a sales tax would be regressive.
-But my proposed reform, which is very similar to the FairTax (see www.fairtax.org), has three highly progressive elements.
+But my preferred reform is the FairTax (see www.fairtax.org), which has three highly progressive elements.
 First, thanks to the rebate, poor households would pay no sales taxes in net terms.
 Second, the reform eliminates our highly regressive FICA tax.
 Third, the sales tax will effectively tax wealth as well as wages: When the rich spend their wealth and when workers spend their wages, they will both pay sales taxes.
 By broadening the effective tax base to include the corpus of wealth, not just the income earned on it (much of which is currently exempted or taxed at a low rate), one can lower the required sales tax rate and, thereby, reduce the tax burden on workers.